xor-gate/escape-from-babylon/docs/NOTES.md

   * schtasks (cmd) for system or local user
   * go-autostart: shortcut in start-menu
 * Write state file of persistence to somewhere...

+## Debugging release build

+* The "VMK" environment variable is the VerboseModeKey which enables logging to stdout/stderr even in release build

 ## Windows